springcomp/azure-cli/src/azure-cli/PR.md

 - Replaces original dependencies over `jmespath` Python package to the new `jmespath-community` Python package.
 - Replaces original dependencies over `jmespath-terminal` (`jpterm` helper) Python CLI tool to the new `jmespath-community-terminal` tool in Docker images.
 - Replaces original `github.com/jmespath/jp` CLI tool by the new `github.com/jmespath-community/jp` CLI tool in Docker images.
+- Updates minimum Python version from `3.7.13` for Docker images.
 - Updates various documentation pages while keeping the same LICENSE requirements.

 I’m not sure if all the documentation pages must be updated though.